 Anytime you are in a crisis situation abroad, or feel your health and/or safety is at risk:

 As part of the on-site orientation, we expect that participants will be given information about locating local contact numbers for agencies and organizations that deal with crisis issues such as assault, rape, suicide, alcohol and drug abuse counseling, depression, etc. On Kalamazoo programs we ask our Resident Directors to include this in the materials students receive at orientation.
-If participants need help in one of these areas while abroad, we hope he/she will seek it out.
+If participants need help in one of these areas while abroad, we hope they will seek it out.
 In addition, the CIP urges participants to talk with the Resident Director or a staff member at the program.
-These are highly personal issues and it is difficult to talk to anyone about them.
+These are highly personal issues, and it is difficult to talk to anyone about them.
 The Kalamazoo Directors have experience in helping students through tough times.

 Carry the contact information of your onsite director, CIP staff, K College Counseling Center, and insurance cards with you at all times so that you have access to these numbers.